ISAITB/docs-itb-ta/source/testHistory/index.rst

 its details (see :ref:`view_your_test_history__test_steps__details`).
 In addition, the diagram's header presents the session's **test suite**, **test case** and **session identifier**.
 The session identifier may also be clicked to copy it to the clipboard, which could be useful if you would want to communicate it to others or to use it for search filtering.
-Furthermore, clicking elsewhere on the header of the diagram display will collapse (or expand) the diagram, which could be useful if you want to access further controls linked to the session.
+Furthermore, clicking elsewhere on the header of the diagram display will collapse (or expand) the diagram, which could be useful if you want to quickly view other information on the screen.

-These additional controls are provided as buttons as follows:
+Above the diagram display you are presented with additional buttons linked to the test session.
+The purpose of these are as follows:

 * **View log** opens up the test session log for display, displaying its contents similarly to when the :ref:`session is executing<execute_tests__step3__view_log>`.
 * **View organisation** takes you to view the :ref:`details of the organisation<manage_your_profile__view_organisation_details>` linked to the test session (i.e. your own organisation).